 - 2 Laws Proposed by Congress

 - 8 Post-Secondary Education and Federal Student Aid

 - 9 Vulnerabilities in Their Strategy

 How You Can Resist

-- Call your Senator by dialing tel:844-6-RESIST and tell them to protect the Department of Education.
+- Call your Senator by dialing tel:844-6-RESIST and tell them to protect the Department of Education from funding cuts.